-The seller or issuer of a gift card "must conspicuously disclose any maintenance fee charges at the time of purchase," and said disclosure must be visible on the gift card itself.^{vi} There can be no maintenance fees assessed against the gift card by any person or entity for 1 calendar year following the purchase of the gift card.^{vii} The failure to comply with the notice requirements is an unfair trade practice under N.C.G.S.A.
-75-1.1 and is subject to civil penalty pursuant to N.C.G.S.A.
-75-15.2.^{viii}
+The seller or issuer of a gift card "must conspicuously disclose any maintenance fee charges at the time of purchase," and said disclosure must be visible on the gift card itself.
+There can be no maintenance fees assessed against the gift card by any person or entity for 1 calendar year following the purchase of the gift card. vii The failure to comply with the notice requirements is an unfair trade practice under N.C.G.S.A.
+75-1.1 and is subject to civil

+YOUNG MOORE AND HENDERSON, P.A.
+Raleigh, NC www.youngmoorelaw.com penalty pursuant to N.C.G.S.A.
+75-15.2. viii